nickhibbits/landing-page/README.md

-Landing Page Project
+#Landing Page Project

-Tasked with building a number of site features dynamically through JavaScript
+Showcases a number of site features built dynamically with JavaScript.